franku1122/confmanager/README.md

 - Values are stored as string ( for simplicity; converting values from string to the desired type is pretty simple )
 - ConfManager only provides you methods to open, modify, and save a config file.
 - Changes you make to the file are sandboxed; you have to call `ApplyModified` to apply changes to annotations and values.
-- Saving the file doesn't apply the changes, call `SaveFile(AutoApply: true)` to apply the changes, or just call `ApplyModified` before saving.
+- Saving the file doesn't apply the changes, call `SaveFile(applyBeforeSave: true)` to apply the changes, or just call `ApplyModified` before saving.